 Thirty-four degrees of latitude south.
-Very comfortable near-bottom tip of the African Continent.
-South of it is a maritime void that drops all the way to Antarctica.
+Near-bottom tip of the African Continent.
+Further south, a maritime void that drops all the way to Antarctica.
 Ships rounding the Cape of Good Hope probably do so in an affectionate fashion, keeping land in sight, wary of open seas.
 Nearby, they know, the mighty Atlantic and Indian Oceans collide.
+This is a space that leads nowhere, that just doesn’t fit on known lines from A to B.

 It would seem the southern tip of Africa has two faces, one purely geographic and the other popularly romantic.
 Technically, the actual southernmost point is located some 200 km to the southeast of Cape Town and called Cape Agulhas.
 An extension of Africa’s gigantic landmass, that cape is wide and rather boring looking—on a map at least.